mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 #### Define SplitPage wrapper in the Batfish configuration

-1. Update `batfish.config.js` to define the new wrapper on the markdown partial files:
+1. Update `batfish.config.js` to define the new wrapper and using a logic, only apply the wrapper to files in the `sections/` directory:

 {{ <CodeSnippet code={`jsxtremeMarkdownOptions: {
 getWrapper: resource => {